sig-rpc/sig-rpc.github.io/_profilers/matlab/run-and-time.md

 **Children**

 A table of child function calls, and their respective execution times.
 This is similar to the profile summary page's table, however the "Self Time" column has been replaced with "% Time" which represents the total time relative the parent function's execution time.
+If no child functions were called, this section will state "No children".

 **Code Analyzer results**